longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 was the youngest Bass girl.
 Kristen: But where… you were teaching Sunday school?
 Here?
 Participant: Right here.
-Kennedy Johnson: How long did you teach Sunday school?
+Kennedi Johnson: How long did you teach Sunday school?
 Participant: I was probably just subbing then.
-Kennedy Johnson: Do you have any more childhood memories that you wanna share?
+Kennedi Johnson: Do you have any more childhood memories that you wanna share?
 Participant: I got my little iron I didn’t even think to pick that up.
 I’ve got a picture, I’ve got a little piece of iron and I got, a little old fashioned kind with a handle on it, and when [??] was ironing, I would get mine out and get over there, think I was ironing.
 And one time, she had